Joe Burrow Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Matchup vs. Los Angeles

-- Burrow threw for 193 passing yards in one matchup against the Chargers, 54.5 yards less than his over/under for Sunday.
+- Burrow threw for 193 passing yards in one matchup against the Chargers, 54.5 fewer yards his over/under in Sunday's game.

-- Burrow did not throw a touchdown pass in that game against the Chargers.
+- Burrow did not throw a touchdown pass in that outing against the Chargers.

-- The 218.3 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.
+- The Chargers are giving up 218.3 passing yards per game this season, the NFL's third-ranked pass defense.

-- With 16 passing TDs allowed this year, the Chargers defense is ranked 10th in the NFL.
+- The Chargers' defense is 10th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Steelers, Burrow threw for 190 yards while completing 83.3% of his passes, while throwing one touchdown with one interception.
+- Last week against the Steelers, Burrow went 20-for-24 (83.3 percent) for 190 yards, while tossing one touchdown and one interception.

-- He added one carry for eight yards, averaging eight yards per carry while scoring one rushing touchdown.
+- Burrow tacked on eight yards on one carry, averaging eight yards per attempt while rushing for one touchdown.

-- He's also contributed in the ground game, with 20 rushing yards (6.7 ypg) on six carries with one rushing touchdown.
+- He has added 20 rushing yards on six carries with one touchdown, averaging 6.7 yards per game.

 Burrow's Cincinnati Teammates